 Until and unless the bill becomes law, the decision to declaw a cat is one that should be made in consultation with a licensed veterinarian.

 If you or a loved one has been charged with animal cruelty, it is essential that that you retain an attorney to help you avoid the penalties you may face.
-Adam H. Rosenblum of the Rosenblum Law Firm is a skilled criminal defense attorney in New Jersey who will advocate on your behalf to have the charges against you dropped or reduced.
-Email the Rosenblum Law Firm or call 888-815-3649 for a free consultation about your case.
+Adam H. Rosenblum of the Rosenblum Law is a skilled criminal defense attorney in New Jersey who will advocate on your behalf to have the charges against you dropped or reduced.
+Email Rosenblum Law or call 888-815-3649 for a free consultation about your case.